A Practical Guide to Healthy Aging

 “Yes, indeed mild cognitive impairment prevalence rises with age (from 6.7 percent for ages 60–64 to 25.2 percent for 80–84),” says Strygin.
 “However, it is far from 100 percent and the best news is that you can do something with it.

 So, what have we learned?
-Our key takeaways should be that ageing is a natural process and can bring with it many advantages in terms of personal development, and the input and wisdom we have to offer society.
-The downside is that our bodies are slowly shutting down, which is something to be combatted.
+Our key takeaways should be that aging is a natural process and can bring with it many advantages in terms of personal development, and the input and wisdom we have to offer society.
+The downside is that aging can bring physical challenges, but many of them can be delayed or managed with the right lifestyle choices.

 Staying healthier and active as we age is called improving our ‘healthspan' i.e., not just living longer (lifespan) but remaining in the best condition we can.
 Here are the diet and lifestyle changes our experts recommend to protect your healthspan, starting today.